 Your careful and direct phrasing demonstrates thoughtfulness and respect for the person in the current situation.
 You are looking outside of yourself to the bigger picture and placing attention on the true context of the situation.
 You are also showing your confidence that things can improve.

-A healthy respect for giving and receiving productive feedback can improve and enrich your relationships and can increase performance levels.
+A healthy respect for giving and receiving productive feedback can improve and enrich your relationships and can increase performance levels at work.
 When others understand your approach of using information constructively and for the purpose of growth and improvement, they no longer dread it.
 They will know that you create a safe space for honest relationships.